 Sure, there are toxic people and practices that you need to stay away from to reduce your stress in life, but when things happen that upset you, figure out if that is genuinely the one that requires cutting off a potential practice revenue stream.
 If so, rethink it.
 If you still think you must, then do so, but never burn bridges.
 You never know when it can come back to haunt you and it never helps.

-If you’re not a member of our Orthopreneurs Facebook page, there are only two requirements: You’re an orthodontist and you want to join a group of like minded peers who have come together to solve our common business problems.
+If you’re not a member of our Orthopreneurs Facebook group, there are only two requirements: You’re an orthodontist and you want to join a group of like minded peers who have come together to solve our common business problems.
 Click HERE to learn more.